 This wonderful drink does more than join disparate folks in the city of Buenos Aires.
 Cross the Silver River into Montevideo and there you will see even the elderly mothers pouring themselves a cup on a moving bus.
 You can go to Syria, and order a mate, and you will be welcomed.
 You can go into a Lebanese shop in the Upper West Side in New York City, and buy mate.

 Of course.
 His brand is always looking for ways to bring people closer together.
 Food can do that.
-Literally, the capital city of a whole nation does it.
-But that's because we know it's value (and not just scientifically, the minerals and such).
-But because of our deep seeded tradition of opening our homes to anyone.
+The capital city of a whole nation does it.
+But that's because we know its value (and not just scientifically, the minerals and such).
+But because of our deep-seeded tradition of opening our homes to anyone.

 This is more than "sharing is caring."